OSCAM x Brian Elstak present ‘L.O.B.I ARCADE’

 “A true artist’s duty, as far as I am concerned, is to reflect the times.” – Nina Simone

-With L.O.B.I.
-ARCADE, visual artist Brian Elstak reflects on both universal and personal themes in an authentic and unique way.
-These themes range from black empowerment, representation, colonial heritages and migration, to personal struggles such as his black man’s paranoia and his belief and disbelief in mankind.
+With the exhibition L.O.B.I.
+ARCADE artists Brian Elstak, Dewy Elsinga (Butterfingaz), Hedy Tjin and creative collective Lowrey Foley McClane (LFMC), reflect on both universal and personal themes in an authentic and unique way.
+These themes range from black empowerment, representation, colonial heritages and migration, to personal struggles such as paranoia and (dis)belief in mankind.

 As the title indicates, L.O.B.I.
 ARCADE represents a hall full of arcade machines that cover different themes.
 The extraordinary art forms of arcade games, Hip Hop, comic books and cartoons have shaped Elstak’s childhood.
 With L.O.B.I.
 ARCADE, Elstak takes visitors into his world, and tells them stories that are recognizable to many, but simultaneously offer a new perspective for some.
 L.O.B.I ARCADE is an ode to the art forms and stories, topped off with a sauce of pop culture.